remotestorage/remotestorage.js/README.md

 remoteStorage.js is a JavaScript library for storing user data locally in the browser, as well as connecting to [remoteStorage](http://remotestorage.io) servers and syncing data across devices and applications.
-It is also capable of connecting and syncing data with a person's Dropbox or Google Drive account (optional).
+It is also capable of connecting and syncing data with a person's Dropbox, Google Drive or Solid account (optional).

 The library is well-tested and actively maintained.
 It is safe to use in production.